EARTH

 APPLICATION

 Apply dye directly onto cloth.
-Use a pipet, syringe, brush, squeeze bottle, spray-bottle, spoon.
+Use pipets, syringes, brushes, squeeze bottles, spray-bottles, spoons.
 Wear rubber gloves.

 REACTION

-Let work stand covered, so that it doesn't dry out, for at least six hours (really) — over-night is better.
-This is the time the dye bonds to the fiber.
+Let work stand covered, so that it doesn’t dry out, for at least six hours.
+Overnight is better.
+This is the time when the dye bonds to the fiber.

 HEAT SETTING